ryanatkn/eslint-config/README.md

 Have any questions or change requests?
 Open issues or drop by [my Discord](https://discord.gg/YU5tyeK72X).

+> ⚠️ The peer dependency versions may be overly restrictive.
+> Please let me know if it's causing a problem.

 > ⚠️ Some rules may be annoyingly strict, and sometimes this is due to bugs in the implementations.
 > For example
 > [@typescript-eslint/no-unnecessary-condition](https://typescript-eslint.io/rules/no-unnecessary-condition/)